 Women-led companies are on the rise.
 The participation of women in deep tech is not only a matter of fairness but an important case of using Europe’s full potential of excellence in science and businesses.

-To further support the role of women in innovation and tech the European Innovation Council (EIC) is offering a skills enhancement and networking programme for EIC-supported women entrepreneurs and researchers, the Women Leadership Programme (WLP).
+To further support the role of women in innovation and tech the European Innovation Council (EIC) is, in partnership with the European Institute of Innovation and Technology (EIT), offering a skills enhancement and networking programme for women researchers and entrepreneurs, the Women Leadership Programme (WLP).

 Who can participate?

 The EIC Women Leadership Programme targets EIC beneficiaries, specifically:

 - Business women in management positions, who want to strengthen their skills and expand their network;

 - Women within established companies aspiring to take over leadership positions in business development;

 - Women researchers involved in research projects aspiring to lead the transition of their research into businesses.

 For detailed conditions regarding past engagement in EIC-funded projects, please consult the FAQs.

 Participants join specific training sessions with interactive exercises and discussions, networking events, and take part in a personalised mentorship and business-coaching schemes.

 Participants have access to a tailor-made trainings on topics such as negotiation, pitching, leadership styles, marketing, and public speaking, that address the participants needs.
 The trainings take place in the morning hours of business days, with the duration of 2 hours each.